pikvm/pikvm/pages/tesmart.md

 # TESMART managed multiport KVM switch

-The TESMART managed switch can be controlled by Pi-KVM to allow it to connect to multiple hosts.
-A typical scenario is a single Pi-KVM device which can control and switch between multiple hosts or servers using the TESMART switch.
-UI elements can be added to the [GPIO dropdown](gpio.md) to allow switching between hosts from the Pi-KVM webpage.
+The TESMART managed switch can be controlled by PiKVM to allow it to connect to multiple hosts.
+A typical scenario is a single PiKVM device which can control and switch between multiple hosts or servers using the TESMART switch.
+UI elements can be added to the [GPIO dropdown](gpio.md) to allow switching between hosts from the PiKVM webpage.
 The instructions here were tested with the [TESMART HKS1601A10 HDMI 16x1 switch](https://www.amazon.com/TESmart-Enterprise-Control-Rackmount-Keyboard/dp/B07258PWTW/).
 This should work with any of the other TESMART variants which have a LAN port - there is both a 8x1 and 4x1 variant.
 This was tested with an RPI4, but as this is executed over a network protocol, this should with almost anything.

 ## Connections
 From a high level, the TESMART switch uses standard connections to the host machines (USB-A to USB-B and HDMI).
 The Raspberry Pi OTG connector (the one coming from the USB-C port on a Pi 4 via the custom splitter cable or device) should be connected to one of the USB 2 output ports on the TESMART switch (not the keyboard/mouse port).
 Based on your specific devices, and to get boot images to mount, you may need to connect this through a USB 2 hub.